ron-kit/colordle-visualizer/README.md

 ## Notes

 - Everything runs locally in your browser — no data leaves your machine.
-- This only activates on colordle.ryantanen.com.
-If you play a different Colordle variant, tell me the URL and I'll point the extension at it.
+- This only activates on colordle.ryantanen.com, no other websites.
 - The 3D view is a small hand-rolled canvas renderer (no external libraries), so it loads instantly and works offline.